wallyroll/wallyroll/README.md

 - 👋 Hi, I’m @wallyroll
 - 👀 I’m interested in AI and ML applications for the real world!
+- :books: My background is in hydrogeology and environmental engineering in Australia.
 - 🌱 I’m currently learning postgraduate AI and ML through the University of Adelaide.
 - 💞️ I’m looking to collaborate on ...
 TBC.
 - 📫 How to reach me: walter.s.rowlands@gmail.com